Auston Kim maintains sole lead after Day 2 of HSBC Women’s World Championship

 “It’s probably the longest time I’ve ever been away from golf.
 I’ve obviously been training, I also put in a new driver, so that’s in the bag this week.”

-World No. 90 Shannon Tan is joint 67th with a six-over 150 total, after shooting a three-over 75 for the second consecutive day.
+World No. 90 Shannon Tan is joint 67th with a six-over 150 total, after the 21-year-old shot a three-over 75 for the second consecutive day.

 Defending champion Lydia Ko from New Zealand carded an even-par 72 and is tied-27th at two-under 142.